Catholic Charities of Ashtabula County

 • Down payment assistance is dependent upon grant availability, and limited funds may be available.

-• Homeless outreach helps individuals and families get re-housed as quickly as possible, and connected to other community resources.
+• Homeless outreach assists with basic needs and helps individuals and families get re-housed as quickly as possible, and connected to other community resources.

 • Opening Doors is an evidence-based, comprehensive 1-session interactive parent leadership and advocacy-training program developed for low-income parents with children ages 0-5.
 The program is based on the premise that enhancing parenting skills early in a child’s life leads to economic and societal benefits.